Tesla Powerwall 3 launches in Australia: what Perth homeowners need to know

 The Powerwall 3 maintains the 13.5 kWh usable capacity that made the Powerwall 2 popular but improves continuous power output to 11.04 kW (up from 5 kW in Powerwall 2).
 This higher output means the Powerwall 3 can power more appliances simultaneously, including air conditioning, pool pumps, and electric vehicle charging during blackouts.

-Pricing for Perth Homeowners
+Pricing for Perth homeowners

 The Powerwall 3 is priced from $11,900 before installation, not including the required Tesla Gateway unit.
 When factoring in professional installation and the Gateway, Perth homeowners should expect total costs between $15,000-$18,000 depending on installation complexity.